 With technology advancing, the need for organizations to be able to use geolocation tracking data that doesn’t interfere with privacy rights becomes more pressing.
 Today, the majority of industries can be improved with location-based insight.
 From fine-tuning targeted advertising to assisting drivers of connected cars and making smart cities truly smart, it is no longer just a matter of business interest.

 Locating the risk

-As location data is generally considered ‘private’, the studies that point how little effort it takes to track an individual clearly indicate how much of a privacy risk working with such data can be.
+Up until more recently, location data was generally considered ‘private’.
+However, there are a number of studies that point to just how little effort it takes to track an individual using this data, clearly indicating how much of a privacy risk location data can actually be.
 With just four points of time and place information, it is possible to uniquely identify 95% of individuals.
-Making geolocation tracking data anonymous by removing names or email addresses from those records simply doesn’t work.
+As such, the idea of making geolocation tracking data ‘anonymous’ by simply removing names or email addresses from those records is problematic.